ethstorage/p0tion/docs/verification.md

 [here](https://ethstorage-circom-ph2-ceremony.s3.us-west-2.amazonaws.com/circuits/blob_poseidon_2/contributions/blob_poseidon_2_final.zkey).
 You should see a list of contribution hashes (attestations) followed by the message snarkJS: `ZKey Ok!`.

+Note: If you meet issue "[ERROR] snarkJS: DOMException [QuotaExceededError]: The requested length exceeds 65,536 bytes" when you run `snarkjs zkey verify ...` command, please update your snarkjs to latest version and rerun it again.

 ## Verifying Contributor Attestations Match the Transcript